sveiae/website/index.md

   * within the globally trusted Internet
   * beyond the trusted Internet

 Plan for future challenges.
-Asses your security gaps while having your eyes over the horizon.
+Asses your security gaps while having your eyes over the horizon at the threats you are facing.
 {% endcapture %}
 <div class="notice">{{ notice-2 | markdownify }}</div>